- All County Info Notices

 - the source and amount of gross income of more than $25; addition or loss of a household member; address changes and shelter costs; when cash on hand, stocks, bonds, money in a bank account or savings reach a total of $2,000 ($3,000 for elderly and disabled households); a change in child support payments made to a non-household member.

-- The form asks the household to report income, medical and child care expenses and any change that the household is expecting to change in the next 3 months (next QR quarter).
+The SAR 7 asks the household to report income, medical and dependent care expenses, and any other change the household is expecting for the remainder of their certification period.

+Most households are not subject to the resource limit.
 A resource is something the household can draw upon or sell for financial assistance.
-While most households will not be subject to resource eligibility requirements, there are still instances when it may affect eligibility to expedited service or benefits.
-For those households who are still required to meet eligibility requirements for resources, the resource limits and the type of resources which are considered are listed below.
+For those households who are still required to meet eligibility requirements for resources*, the resource limits and the type of resources which are considered are listed below.